in ,

 Car First Aid and Supplies

 In winter, you can get caught up in a blizzard without any prior warnings.
-So, it is a good measure to equip your car with basic first aid supplies such as blankets, shovels, snacks, power banks, flashlights, and jumper cables, etc.
+So, it is a good measure to equip your car with basic first aid supplies such as blankets, shovels, snacks, power banks, flashlights, jumper cables, etc.

 Look out for icy roads